Shopify/polaris/polaris.shopify.com/content/components/data-table/index.md

     description: Use as a broad example that includes most props available to data table.
   - fileName: data-table-with-fixed-first-columns.tsx
     title: With fixed first columns
+    description:
-    description: Use when the table contains many columns and it would benefit the merchant to see a set number of columns when scrolling to the right.
+      Use when the table contains many columns and it would benefit the merchant to see a set number of columns when scrolling to the right.
+For example, the first column in the "Sales by Product" report table is fixed because the product names are important to reference while analyzing the sales data in other columns.

+      When fixing multiple columns, ensure other data within the table is visible and not limited on smaller screens.
   - fileName: data-table-with-increased-density-and-zebra-striping.tsx
     title: With increased density and zebra striping
     description: Use as a broad example that includes most props available to data table.